wizbii/CinematicJourney/README.md

 ./gradlew desktopRun
 ```

+## Release

+As an example, to release version `1.2.3`:

+1. Be on `develop` branch with no changes
+2. Run `git flow release start 1.2.3`
+3. Change `appVersionName` in `build.gradle.kts` to `1.2.3`
+4. Apply that version to the XCode project by running `./gradlew setXcodeVersion`
+5. Commit the changes with message `Set version to 1.2.3 for release`
+6. Run `git flow release finish`, use `1.2.3` as tag message when asked
+7. Change `appVersionName` in `build.gradle.kts` to `1.2.4-SNAPSHOT`
+8. Apply that version to the XCode project by running `./gradlew setXcodeVersion`
+9. Commit the changes with message `Set version to 1.2.4-SNAPSHOT for development`
+10. Push everything to origin with `git push --all && git push --tags`

 ## Attribution

 This application uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB.